This is the forty-second in a series of reviews of the best dive resort locations around the world. In this post, the focus is the Canary Islands.

 - Catalina Islands: 20 small islands, stingrays, giant manta, devil, mobula and bat rays, turtles and morays

 - Tortuga Islands: usually reached on day trips, several shipwrecks, lots of inhabitants like parrotfish, moray eels, angelfish, scorpion fish, stingrays

-- Herradura: dives within 10 minutes of shore, highlight is giant mantas coming to this cleaning station
+- Herradura: dives within 10 minutes offshore, a highlight is giant mantas coming to this cleaning station

 - Manuel Antonio: caves and caverns, rocky volcanic terrain, angelfish, eels, lobsters, octopus, puffers, seahorses, sharks, turtles

 Drake Bay (South Pacific Coast)

 - Osa Peninsula and Caño Island Biological Reserve: protected area, great biodiversity, healthy coral reef, archways, rocky outcrops, swim-throughs, , excellent visibility, big schools of grunts, snapper, barracuda, angelfish, sergeant majors, whitetip reef sharks and rays, dolphins, pilot and humpback whales, nearby pinnacle (Devil’s Rock) attracts giant mantas and mobula rays

 - Cocos Island: liveaboard takes 36 hours to get there, world-class, sometimes called “Little Galapagos”, tremendous biodiversity and 27 endemic fish species, volcanic pinnacles, ocean currents and upwelling brings lots of nutrients and pelagics, including tiger, bull, hammerhead and whale sharks, manta rays, resident whitetip reef sharks, strong current, for advanced level divers

 - Caribbean: less developed as a diving destination, shallow coral reef running to Panama, soft corals, schools of small fish, dolphins, turtles, more volatile weather conditions than on the Pacific side